-Profitability is a key measure of a company's success, especially for startups.
-Investors want to know if a company's core activities can result in a profit, so they can get a return on their investment.
+Profitability is a key measure of a company’s success, especially for startups.
+Investors want to know if a company’s core activities can result in a profit, so you’ll need to know and understand your company’s operating income.

 Approximately 20% of small businesses fail in their first year of business.
 While becoming profitable in your first year of business is challenging, if you are profitable, it's a positive indicator that your company is heading in the right direction.

 But how can we calculate profitability?
 It is not as hard as you might think.
 Find out below.